sivavek/aws-vpc-peering/README.md

 ├── images/           # Documentation images
 │   └── architecture.svg
 └── README.md         # This file

-Security Considerations
+### Security Considerations

 Private keys should never be committed to git
 Use a .gitignore file to prevent accidental commits of sensitive files Consider using a secret management solution for production environments Restrict security group rules to only necessary ports and source IPs

-Troubleshooting
+## Troubleshooting

-Common Issues
+### Common Issues

-SSH Connection Problems
+### _SSH Connection Problems_

         Verify that your security groups allow SSH access Ensure proper permissions on your private key file (chmod 400) Confirm you're using the correct username for the OS

-Terraform State Corruption
+### _Terraform State Corruption_

         Consider using remote state with locking for team environments Backup your terraform.tfstate file regularly

-Resource Creation Failures
+### _Resource Creation Failures_

         Check cloud provider quotas and limits
         Review cloud provider console for detailed error messages

-Contributing

-Fork the repository
-Create a feature branch (git checkout -b feature/amazing-feature) Commit your changes (git commit -m 'Add amazing feature') Push to the branch (git push origin feature/amazing-feature) Open a Pull Request

-License
-This project is licensed under the MIT License - see the LICENSE file for details.